Anne Bancroft: Death

 Bancroft died of uterine cancer at age 73 on June 6, 2005, at Mount Sinai Hospital in Manhattan.
 Her death surprised many, including some of her friends, as the intensely private Bancroft had not disclosed any details of her illness.
-Her body was interred at Kensico Cemetery in Valhalla, New York, near her parents, Mildred (who died in April 2010, five years after Anne) and Michael Italiano.
+Her body was interred at Kensico Cemetery in Valhalla, New York, near her father; her mother would die five years after Bancroft in April 2010 and be buried with her family.
 Her final film, Delgo, was dedicated to her memory.